Masses at St. Gregory Barbarigo:

-- We will begin public celebration of Masses on the weekend of May 23-24.
+- We began public celebration of Masses on the weekend of May 23-24.

 - We will continue to stream Masses, one or two on weekends, each one on weekdays.

 - We will have “social distancing” at Mass where everyone is 6 feet apart, except those who live in the same household, who may sit together.
 As part of social distancing, the Bishop has asked that everyone receive communion in the hand for this period.
 That allows us to keep a safer distance from each other than receiving on the tongue.
 When this is over, we can go back to normal preferences.

 - We have taken down the ribbons and replaced them on either end of the pew with signs which say “PEW CLOSED.”
 The signs are in every other pew rather than every third pew, which should increase our capacity.
 If you are sitting in your pew and the people are sitting in theirs in front of you and in back, you are six feet apart.
 If you stagger your positions so that you are not directly behind or in front of someone, then you are farther apart.
 It will also be possible to move the signs to allow large family groups together, however please do not move the signs without consulting an usher.
 We might experiment with ways of distributing communion at daily Masses to see what works best.
 As always, we are open to suggestions and feedback.

 - With social distancing, there will be 100 people allowed to attend.